-Functional Foods and Obesity
+Functional Foods in Obesity Management

 We would like to feature the newest addition to our Functional Foods and Obesity, Volume 10 textbook.
 This new chapter highlights the use of functional foods and bioactive compounds in targeting the adverse metabolic and inflammatory processes associated with obesity.